 If you have any kind of shoulder problems get involved in these stretches.
 Tennis elbow.
 Asthma.
 Any of that stuff give it a go.

 This one is a real tough call.
 Both are fantastic stretches.
 I’m going to give it to my favourite stretch of all time.
 But on the premise that you use breathing to enable yourself to get further into the stretch as shown in the video above.
 Normally in yoga you use diaphragm breathing to get the relaxation.
-Here for both yoga and the more specific stretch I find it best to use breathing into the rib cage after initially focusing on the breath into the stomach.
+Here for both yoga and the more specific stretch I find it best to concentrate on breathing into the rib cage after initially focusing on the breath into the stomach.
 Sometimes referred to as wave or 360 degree breathing.